Taiwan officer reveals details of rare interaction with NATO | Law-Order

 "They need to understand our country's situation, and our abilities," he said.
 NATO, in response to questions on Wu's attendance, said it had no formal partnership with Taiwan.

 "Over the years, NATO's educational institutions, such as the NATO Defense College and the NATO School Oberammergau, have engaged with actors from across the region, including from Taipei," a NATO official said, adding these institutions are not part of NATO's command structure.
-It referred further questions to the college, which did not immediately respond to a request for comment.
+The college said in a separate emailed statement that non-NATO entities personnel may also attend courses, with candidates "proposed to the NATO HQ that can approve or not the final participation".

 Taiwan's defence ministry told Reuters that Wu was not the first officer it had sent to the defence college.
 It did not elaborate.
 While the Taiwanese and U.S. militaries do cooperate, including some Taiwanese fighter pilots training in the United States, the island has only limited interactions with other foreign militaries.